 As far as lines of resolution, I have to admit, though, that is a very nitpicky point, and once you pick up this lens and use it to take some photos.

-I don’t think you’re going to be pixel peeping, and even if you are pixel peeping, you’re not going to be disappointed, or at least I was not disappointed when I zoomed in and took a look at hundred percent crops with photos with this lens.
+Or at least I was not disappointed when I zoomed in and looked at hundred percent crops with photos with this lens.

-Someone who’s looking for an excellent outdoor lens great for portrait headshots.
+Someone looking for an excellent outdoor lens is great for portrait headshots.

-It also does a good job with just landscapes if you’re looking for an action semi telephoto lens; I could see using it like soccer games and that sort of thing.
+It also does an excellent job with just landscapes if you’re looking for an action semi-telephoto lens; I could see using it for soccer games.

-It’s not going to give you the versatility of zooming in or out, but it’s going to be at F 1.8.
+It will not give you the versatility of zooming in or out, but it will be at F 1.8.

-So it’s going to give you much sharper and clearer images; it’s also not super bulky for an 85-millimeter lens.
+So it will give you much sharper and clearer images; it’s also not super bulky for an 85-millimeter lens.

-I really like this lens a lot, and I think it is a great purchase.
-If you look at this lens as an investment, you can take this lens with you and use it on your new camera.
+If you look at this lens as an investment, you can take it with you and use it on your new camera.

 The most underrated and affordable lens for the Sony camera system when it comes to filmmaking.

-When it comes to the Sony camera system, we know that last is a costly investment in the camera, to begin with, is a lot of money, and then finding the right piece of glass can be even more money than the body.
+Regarding the Sony camera system, we know that last is a costly investment in a camera.
+To begin with, it is a lot of money, and finding the right piece of glass can be even more money than the body.

-You have asked me recently what lens I suggest when you’re starting filmmaking, and I have a great option for you guys; my answer is a Sony 28 millimeter f 2.0.
+You have asked me recently what lens I suggest when you’re starting filmmaking, and I have an excellent option for you guys; my answer is a Sony 28-millimeter f 2.0.

 That’s very cheap for Sony glass, especially full-frame, so the question is, is it any good at F 2.0?

-This is a low-light piece, and you get some amazing shallow to feel the depth and cinematic bureau with this lens; I absolutely love it.
+This is a low-light piece, and you get some incredible shallowness to feel the depth and cinematic bureau with this lens; I love it.

-The focal distance is very shallow so that you can get tight medium and wide shots.
+The focal distance is very shallow so you can get tight, medium, and wide shots.

-This lens can do it all that taking a look at the form factor of this lens, it’s very tiny, It comes in at only about 7 ounces, and it’s really nice and smooth.
+This lens can do all that; taking a look at the form factor of this lens, it’s very tiny, comes in at only about 7 ounces, and it’s nice and smooth.

-Another cool thing about this lens is they make different converters; for one is a 21 millimeter, which changes the F 2 to an F 2.8, and the 16 millimeter changes the F stop from F 2 to 2 pointing.
+Another cool thing about this lens is they make different converters; one is a 21 millimeter, which changes the F2 to an F 2.8, and the 16 millimeter changes the F stop from F 2 to 2 pointing.